RecreationalMath/trust/README.md

 #	"LICENSE"

 [Creative Commons Zero](https://github.com/ncase/trust/blob/gh-pages/LICENSE): it's a public domain dedication, so basically, do whatever you want!
 Attribution is super appreciated, but I'm not gonna send legal goons after you or anything.

+#	"Blah"

+Watched this for the first time when I was studying.
+Then got reminded of it again while watching [this video](https://www.youtube.com/watch?v=mScpHTIi-kM) in 2024 and decided to fork this repo so that I can always come back to it.